 Susan Low Bloch, Can We Indict a Sitting President?, foreword to Ought A President of the United States Be Prosecuted, 2 Nexus 7 (1997).

 Scholarly Commons Citation

 Bloch, Susan Low, "Can We Indict a Sitting President?"
 (1997).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1560.
+1560.